Exploratory Machine Learning with Unknown Unknowns: A Practical Approach

-If the initial model is unqualified (for instance, it rejects too many samples for achieving desired accuracy), learner will suspect the existence of unknown classes and explore new features to augment.
-In our setting, learner requires to select the best feature from $K$ candidates and retrain a model based on the augmented data, as demonstrated in Figure~\ref{fig:syn-allocation-2}.
-Consequently, the central questions are in the following two aspects: \begin{compactitem} \item how to measure the quality of candidate features? \item how to allocate the budget to identify the best feature and then use the augmented data to retrain the model? \end{compactitem}
+If the initial model is unqualified (for instance, it rejects too many samples for achieving the desired accuracy), the learner will suspect the existence of hidden classes and explore new features to augment.
+In our setting, the learner requires to select the best feature from $K$ candidates and retrain a model based on the augmented data, as shown in Figure~\ref{fig:syn-allocation-2}.

+We emphasize that conventional feature selection is not feasible here, because it requires to know the values of candidate features, while these values are unknown before acquisitions.
+To address the challenge, we propose a novel procedure---\emph{feature exploration}---to adaptively identify the most informative feature under the cost budget, \emph{without} requiring feature values in advance.
+To address the issue, there are two fundamental questions to answer: \begin{compactitem} \item how to measure the quality of candidate features? \item how to allocate the budget to identify the best feature? \end{compactitem} In the following, we will answer these two questions and then describe our strategy for the feature exploration in ExML.

-\textbf{Feature quality measure.} Denote by $\mathcal{D}_i$ the data distribution over $\X_i\times\Yh$, where $\X_i$ is the augmented feature space of the $i$-th candidate feature, $i \in [K]$.
-The crucial idea is to use the Bayes risk of rejection model on $\mathcal{D}_i$ as the measure
+\textbf{Feature quality measure.}~~ Denote by $\mathcal{D}_i$ the data distribution over $\X_i\times\Yh$, where $\X_i$ is the augmented feature space of the $i$-th candidate feature.
+Recall that the augmented feature space is defined as $\X_i = (\hat{\X}\cup\X^i)\subseteq \R^{d+1}$ where $\X^i$ is the feature space of $a_i$, see more notation details in Section~\ref{sec:problem-formulation}.
+Then, we use the \emph{Bayes risk} on $\mathcal{D}_i$ as the feature quality measure, defined as

 where $R_i(f)$ is the expected $0/1$ risk of function $f$ over $\mathcal{D}_i$, and $f^*_i$ minimizes $R_i(f)$ over all measurable functions.
-The better the feature is, the \emph{lower} the Bayes risk should be.

-The Bayes risk essentially reflects the minimal error of any rejection model can attain on given features, whose value should be smaller if the feature is more informative.
+The Bayes risk essentially reflects the minimal error of any rejection model that can attain on the augmented data distribution.
+The value will be smaller when the selected augmented feature improves the separability more significantly, and thus the associated feature is believed more informative.